Aeronautica Imperialis - Faction Review - Orks

 aeronautica imperialis orks

-The role of the Grot Bommer is therefore different to the 'Eavy Bommer.
-It is not really a Bomber.
-It is really a heavy troop transport that fire self-guide Grot Bomms.
-So, in a mission that requires Transport this is my aircraft of choice for the Orks.
+Because of this, the role of the Grot Bommer is quite different.
+It's not really a bomber in the traditional sense.
+It’s more of a heavy transport that happens to fire self-guided Grot Bomms.
+In missions that require Transport, this is my go-to aircraft for the Orks.

-The Grot Bommer if nothing else is fun and extremely Orky.
-It will act as a bullet magnet and a good troop transport.
-It is not a 'Bommer' and that role should be left to the Fighta Bommerz.
-The Grot bomms are fantastic and can do immense quantities of damage.
-Multiple Grot Bommer can really ruin a whole enemy squadron in a single turn.
+If nothing else, the Grot Bommer is fun and extremely Orky.
+It’s likely to act as a bullet magnet and makes a great troop transport.
+It’s not really a “Bommer” in the traditional sense, that role is better filled by the Fighta Bommerz.
+But those Grot Bomms are fantastic and can dish out serious damage.
+With multiple Grot Bombers on the table, it’s entirely possible to wreck an enemy squadron in a single turn.

 Ork Mega Bommer

-The plane also has a Mega Bomb [10/0/0/2+(4+)] that can be used to flatten any ground target.
-Additionally, it can also take four additional Big Bombs along with two Pairs of Rokkits.
-Of course, all this extra ordinance will increase the cost of this already expensive plane.
+The Mega Bommer is also equipped with a Mega Bomb [10/0/0/2+(4+)] that can flatten almost any ground target.
+On top of that, it can be upgraded with four additional Big Bombs and two pairs of Rokkits.
+Of course, all this extra firepower comes at a steep points cost, and the Mega Bommer is already one of the most expensive planes in the game.

 Flak Battery and 'Eavy Flak Battery